-Coconut oil is all the rage these days.
-You can get it at most grocery stores, you can get it in giant tubs, and you can use it for everything from cooking to skin moisturizer to hair conditioner.
+With the rise of natural and organic products being used in cooking, coconut oil has been all the rage these days.
+You can get it at most grocery stores, you can get it in giant tubs on Amazon, and you can use it for everything from cooking to skin moisturizer to hair conditioner.
 So why not use it for sex, too?

 Is coconut oil safe to use as lube?

 There's no straight "yes" or "no" to this question because it depends on your circumstances.
 In some cases, we'd recommend steering clear from coconut oil as lube and opting for other lubricant options.
 But in some cases, certain types of coconut oil can be a fine option to use as a lubricant.

 Below, we'll break down when would be times to NOT use coconut oil, times when coconut oil CAN be used as a sex lubricant, and some of our top picks for safe, high-quality coconut oil that can also be used as a lubricant.

 - If you use condoms or other barrier methods—coconut oil (and any oil or petroleum-based products, for that matter) can weaken the barrier and cause it to break, increasing the risk of infection and/or pregnancy.